-How will we stay connected with the people that are important to us through the Coronavirus pandemic?
-Meeting up, coffee together and face-to-face chats are no longer possible, so let's think about what we CAN do.
+Staying connected with the people that are important to use was particularly difficult during lockdown.
+Meeting up, coffee together and face-to-face chats were no longer possible, so we had to think about what we could do!

-At Mobilise we have been having some great virtual cuppas with carers using Zoom during lockdown.
+At Mobilise, we carried out some great virtual cuppas with carers using Zoom during lockdown.
 And we still do virtual cuppas!
-We also know that many of you have been using Whatsapp and Facetime to do video calls with friends and family.
-We are loving the funny stories about being able to see right up someone's nostrils or talking to their forehead as they get to grips with things.
-We are all learning about new ways to stay in touch and new ways to use technology.
+We also know that many of us started to use a lot more Whatsapp and Facetime to do video calls with friends and family.
+We are loved the funny stories about being able to see right up someone's nostrils or talking to their forehead as they got to grips with things.
+We learned about the new ways to stay in touch and new ways to use technology.

 So how can we get over some of the possible barriers?

 Many applications (known as apps) work across all sorts of devices, smart phones, tablets, laptops, PCs and Desktops (just add webcam, microphone and speakers).
 A surprising number of people have something spare hanging around - ask around.

-"No WiFi or broadband" For people that won't use this regularly a low cost plan from a mobile phone company can give you enough data.
-Also check with neighbours, they might let you share their WiFi for occasional use (particularly as a temporary measure)
+For people that won't use this regularly, a low cost plan from a mobile phone company can give you enough data.
+Also check with neighbours, they might let you share their WiFi for occasional use!

 Maybe not, but if we try it, we'll have a much better idea if we'll like it.
 My mother-in-law was the same and now loves chatting to us all on WhatsApp video calls.
 She already had WhatsApp for messages so we just made a video call to her one day and she answered it!